XeroKimo/XeroKimo.github.io/How_to_reason_about_exceptions.md

     //Do operations
 }
 ```
 Defer is an operation that runs when we exit the function, regardless of how we exit it.
 Some times however, you might not want that.
 Some times you only want the defer to execute on failure.
-In C++, these are commonly called as scope guards.
+In C++, these are commonly called scope guards.
 Defer is just one kind of scope guard.
 There's also a scope guard that can run only when on failure, and one only on success.
 Defers can basically be seen as function specific destructors.
-It makes it less error prone for clean up with the downside of every function which operates on something that needs the pair function be called for clean up be written in every function instead of doing it once by creating a class with a destructor. <br>This is the only technique that would require the user to have knowledge of the paired operation, while all the other techniques are just completely hidden away from you making this technique less safe as you could forget about it, but at least you could only forget it once compared to forgetting at every potential function exit point
+It makes it less error prone for clean up with the downside that every function which operates on something that needs a paired function be called for clean up must be written in every function instead of doing it once by creating a class with a destructor. <br>This is the only technique that would require the user to have knowledge of the paired operation, while all the other techniques are just completely hidden away from you making this technique less safe as you could forget about it, but at least you could only forget it once per function compared to forgetting at every potential exit point per function

 These are just some of the ways we could write clean up code, mostly without the user requiring knowledge of how to properly clean up.
 Most of these techniques assume the abstraction has already been written.
 If you need to make those abstractions yourself and the clean up code has bugs, at least the bug is centralized.

 ## Conclusion
 So how do we reason about exceptions?
 It just really boils down into writing code with the intent of what we want it to do, and not the exact how, which is basically every abstraction ever.
 It is done by simplifying our functions.
 By caring only about whether our function fails or not rather than concerning if any individual operations can fail.
 By making sure the clean up code works regardless of how we exit the function.
 And lastly, just approaching the code with a different mind set where what the function achieves is more of the focus then the ways of exiting the function.